base-link/base/book/parsers/bytes.md

-# Parsing Bytes in NoteTree
+# Parsing Bytes in TermTree

 ## How parsing works